wp-api-libraries/wp-api-libraries.com/README.md

 * All methods of the API should be supported
 * More to come...

+## Communication / Project Management

+This Organization will use [Slack](https://wp-api-libraries.slack.com/) as its main channel of communication and GitHub's internal Projects feature for Project Management.

 ## Completed / Production Ready

 * [wp-idxbroker-api](https://github.com/wp-api-libraries/wp-idxbroker-api)